 Buyers are increasingly applying quality management standards to assess the credibility of prospective suppliers.
 Applying quality management standards gives credibility to your business, as it shows your commitment to delivering high-quality ingredients, which also gives your company a positive image.

-Supply chain quality is assessed by traceability, i.e. knowing where and from whom the raw materials originate.
-Certification schemes, such as organic and natural, have the benefit that they build in traceability.
+Supply chain quality is assessed by traceability – in other words, knowing where and from whom the raw materials originate.
+Certification schemes, such as organic and natural, have the benefit that traceability is integrated.
 If you do not want or need organic or natural certification, consider how to offer a similar matching guarantee of traceability.

 Reliability is assessed by On Time In Full (OTIF) deliveries.
 It is also assessed by demonstrating certainty about available quantities of raw materials, demonstrating certainty about organising the logistics and being reliable in communication.
 It is important to note that delivery times are usually longer because of the global COVID-19 pandemic; reasons for this include mandatory quarantine measures and restrictions on the movements of goods.

 - Use the SEDEX platform as a minimum to organise the presentation of your ethical performance.

-- As a minimum, invest in developing HACCP quality control systems and developing standard operating procedures for the whole factory.
-Ideally invest in management systems such as ISO9001.
+- Invest in developing HACCP quality control systems and developing standard operating procedures for the whole factory as a minimum.
+Ideally, invest in management systems such as ISO9001.